Sharjeel-Akram/Linux-Shell-in-C/README.md

-Name        : linux.c
+Name: linux.c
-Author      : Sharjeel Akram
+Author: Sharjeel Akram
-Version     : v1.0
+Version: v1.0
-Copyright   : All rights reserved
+Copyright: All rights reserved

 # Desciption
 This is a mini linix shell in C, Ansi-style